opencv/opencv/modules/imgproc/doc/histograms.rst

 Extra Histogram Functions (C API)
 ---------------------------------

-In the rest of the section additional C functions operating on ``CvHistogram`` are described.
+The rest of the section describes additional C functions operating on ``CvHistogram``.

 CalcBackProjectPatch
 --------------------